Lunerio/holberton-system_engineering-devops/0x02-shell_redirections/README.md

 19 replaces all characters A and c from input to Z and e respectively 20 removes all letters c and C from input
 21 reverse the input
+22 displays all users and their home directories, sorted by users, from the /etc/passwd file